An A-Z of Useful Information

 Should your child have a medical condition please let staff know.
 Asthma inhalers are kept in the classroom.
-With the exception of inhalers, staff do not administer medication in school without the prior agreement of the Headteacher.
+With the exception of inhalers, staff do not administer medication in school without the prior agreement.
 Only medication prescribed by a doctor will be administered at school.
 Parents must complete a form giving permission and details of dosage and timings.

 If you wish your child to have milk at school you must first register with a company called ‘Cool Milk’.
 Once registered, your child will receive milk free of charge until they are five.
 If they are over five the company needs to be paid directly.
 (There is a leaflet explaining this available in the office).

 We invite peripatetic teachers in to school so that parents may purchase music tuition.
 More information can be found by contacting the school office.